mosheurpau/cornerstonejs-Dicom-with-react/README.md

   - Contains `createImageIdsAndCacheMetaData` function that fetches DICOM metadata from the DICOMweb server and processes it for Cornerstone.js.

 - **`initDemo.jsx`**:

   - Initializes Cornerstone.js library and registers necessary tools and utilities.

+  ## Summary

+- **initVolumeLoader.js**: Registers volume loaders for Cornerstone.js, including streaming image and dynamic image volume loaders.

+- **ptScalingMetaDataProvider.js**: Manages and provides image scaling metadata for use in Cornerstone.js.

+- **initCornerstoneDICOMImageLoader.js**: Configures and initializes the Cornerstone DICOM image loader with WebAssembly support and worker configuration.

+- **initProviders.js**: Sets up metadata providers for Cornerstone.js, including scaling and pixel spacing metadata.

+- **CornerstoneViewer.js**: Initializes and renders DICOM images using Cornerstone.js, setting up the viewport and handling image stacks.

+- **App.js**: Main React component that integrates the DICOM viewer, initializes volume loaders, and sets up the application's layout and styling.